jacobthomasjohnson/severance.js/README.md

 ## Screenshots
 ![Preview of severance.js in action](https://jacob.ac/severance.js/1.2/resources/screenshot.png)

+## Current state of application
+Currently, the application is purely visual and has limited interactivity capabilities.
+The script generates a series of cells, randomly generating integers - then adds simple animation to each cell respectively to give the numbers a sort of "floating" effect.
+The mouse also acts as a point of interest, increasing nearby cells in size using CSS scale properties.
+This project is in it's early stages and will be updated regularly to better reflect the show's vision.

 ## Plans for future feature implementation
 As of now, the application is purely visual (v1.2)